What is an Emoluments Attachment Order (“EAO”)?

 - For example: if a debtor is required in terms of a court order to make payment in the amount of R5000 per month to his ex-wife for maintenance, but fails to do so, his ex-wife may apply to court for a GO.
 In terms of the GO the debtor’s lessee (tenant) must deduct R5000 per month from the rent due to the debtor (lessor or owner) and pay it directly to the debtor’s ex-wife.

 How is an EAO obtained?

 - A creditor must apply to a court in the area where the debtor resides, carries on business, or is employed.
-If the debtor is employed by the State, the creditor must approach the court in the area where the debtor is employed.

-- An application must be made in the prescribed form, and be accompanied by:
+- An application must be made in the prescribed form and be accompanied by: